Shared-Inc/CloudForge/README.md

 ## Deploying

 Deploying is extremely fast and easy.
 Create a CloudForge instance, making sure to include the `awsAccessKeyId`, `awsSecretAccessKey`, `awsS3Bucket` and optionally the `awsCloudFrontDistributionId` as options properties.
 Set your `html`, `sass` and/or `dependencies` properties as necessary for your use case.
 Then call the `deploy()` method of your cloudForge instance.
 Wallah!
 If all goes well, the contents in your build directories will be uploaded to S3.
 If you provided  `awsCloudFrontDistributionId`, all objects associated with that CloudFront distribution ID will be invalidated, and the latest ones in the attached S3 bucket will be cached by CloudFront.

+## Developing

+Often times when building websites, you want to be able to quickly see your changes live in the browser.
+This is extremely easy to do with develop().

+The develop method will automatically watch for changes in any of your source or dependency directories specified in your CloudForge constructor options.
+Anytime it sees a change, it will automatically clean your build directories and recompile the most up to date version of your source directories to your build directories.

+Additionally, develop() will launch the a test server on the port specified, and a browser specified with the server.browser parameter.
+The launched browser will then open the URL of your test server.
+Anytime your build directory gets updated, which happens anytime you make any changes to your source directory, this browser will automatically refresh the page with the latest changes to your code.

 ## Support